×

 Periodic disruptions can be caused by a number of factors, such as long-term stress, weight increase or loss, or switching between birth control methods.

-There are many reasons why a person’s period could be delayed, including changes in food or activity.
+There are several reasons why a person’s period may be delayed, including changes in diet or physical activity.
 Missing or delayed periods are common, especially among younger individuals.
-Situational factors such as high stress, intense exercise, starting new hormonal birth control, or sudden weight changes could be the cause of a person missing their period, if they are not pregnant.
+Situational factors such as high stress, intense exercise, starting new hormonal birth control, or sudden weight changes could be the cause of a person missing their period if they are not pregnant.

 Reasons for Delayed Periods